Kirishima with Kids: A Family Guide to Kagoshima’s Mountain Onsen & Shrine Country (2026)

 Kirishima Mountain Onsen with Kids

 Kirishima has multiple onsen towns — Kirishima Onsen, Maruo Onsen, Hayashida Onsen — clustered in the mountains.
-With kids:
+Here is how the options break down for families.

 Other Kirishima Family Activities